DouglasOrr/DeepLearnTute/doc/diy.md

 For the first, simply evaluate (but **do not take an optimization step**) on your validation set periodically.

-_**Exercise** - run your network to report validation cross entropy loss every time you pass through the training data, without taking an optimization step on it._
+_**Exercise** - run your network to report validation cross entropy loss every time you pass through the training data, without taking an optimization step on it (hint: you can do this in one big batch)._

 _**Exercise** - use the `dlt.Log` class to plot validation & training curves._

-To address the second, we can use `C.functions.accuracy` (which is used similarly to `softmax_cross_entropy`) to report how many times our first guess for the label is correct.
+To address the second issue, we can use `C.functions.accuracy` (which is run identically to `softmax_cross_entropy`) to report how many times our top prediction for the label is correct.

 _**Exercise** - report accuracy for your network - before training it should be 1-2% - has it improved?_

-_**Exercise** - try your classifier out by hand with the custom input control (N.B. `np.argmax` may help)_
+_**Exercise** - try your classifier out by hand with the custom input control (N.B. `np.argmax` may help)._

 ## ... and iterate